What's New in Chattanooga, Tennessee: 2019-2020

 Local indie record label Yellow Racket Records plans to open a 2,000 square foot record store that will carry new and used vinyl records from independent and major labels as well as music merchandise.
-(April 2020)
+(Opening 2020)

 Chattanooga Red Wolves, the community's new soccer team, broke ground on a $125 million stadium and mixed-use development in East Ridge that include a hotel, apartments, shopping, and more.
 The complex will be the first, and only professional, soccer-specific stadium in the region.
 Opening 2020.

 Experience Chattanooga offers specially curated outdoor adventures that showcase the natural beauty of Tennessee and the local tastes of Chattanooga.